Health Psychology PhD

-- Contribute to a rapidly evolving area of practice and research that’s becoming increasingly relevant to modern society
+- Contribute to a rapidly evolving area of practice and research that is becoming increasingly relevant to modern society.

-- Benefit from our expertise in qualitative and quantitative methodologies, subjective measures, and objective and biological assessments of health
+- Benefit from our expertise in qualitative and quantitative methodologies (using subjective measures, objective measures and biological assessments of health).

-- Upon successful completion of this PhD, gain the Stage 2 requirements needed to register with the Health and Care Professions Council (HCPC) to work as a health psychologist.
+- Upon successful completion of this PhD, gain the Stage 2 requirements needed to register with the Health and Care Professions Council (HCPC) to work with patients as a practitioner psychologist (health psychologist).

 What you will study

-During your Stage 2 training you’ll cover five core competencies, including:
+During your Stage 2 training you will work independently to evidence the five core competencies, including:

 - Research